slavaaaaaaaaaa/devops-homework/gke.md

 ## Artifacts to be provided

 1. Resulting publicly accessible URL
-1. Kubernetes Deployment, Service, Ingress YAMLs
+1. Kubernetes Deployment, Service, Ingress YAMLs that can be used to deploy this service by the grader
 1. `nginx` configuration

 ## Bonus points